Household (band): History

-Time Spent album release (March 24, 2015)
+In March 2015 they began recording with producer and Defeater guitarist Jay Maas.
 The singles "Wistern", released July 20, 2015, "Undertow" released August 11, 2015", and "Try Hard" released September 2, 2015, were the first tastes of Household's new sound on Time Spent.
 At the premiere of "Undertow", Alt Press wrote that the single and the Time Spent formula is "one of unpredictability that blends several genres and styles with a cohesive sleekness," saying that "[r]aw hardcore elements meet emo and pop-punk with a little bit of math rock thrown in for good measure."

 Household released their debut album, Time Spent, on September 25, 2015, via Blood & Ink Records.

-Time Spent is considered by many as Household's break out release, spanning an impressive range of styles and bearing witness to many layers of influence, "def[ing] heavy music's current status quo by succinctly covering a vast array of ground."

 The album was received well by critics and earned many positive reviews.
 PureVolume called Household "one of the best new bands to come from the Twin Cities" on the day of Time Spents release, saying their "bonecrushing guitar riffs and pulsating drumming offer a terrific blend of hardcore and melodic punk."
 Alt Press cited Household as one of 16 bands to watch in 2016.
 Substream Magazine calls Time Spent a "huge leap forward for the band, with heartfelt lyrics atop winding melodies and clever arrangements."
 Circuit Sweet said the sound of Time Spent demonstrates Household's "impressive growth as a band."

-Reviewers pointed out that Time Spent marks a change in direction from melodic hardcore on With or Without to a new space of melodic punk and emo.
-Alongside Gilbert's vocal shift to a more "melodic singing style", Household adapted instrumentally by "incorporating more tuneful elements into their aggressive sound" while still drawing from the band's roots in "progressive punk and hardcore aggression."